-The sustainable farming definition has to do with a lot more than just crops.
+The definition of sustainable farming has to do with a lot more than just crops.
 It is the act of sustainable agriculture.
 It utilizes ecological cycles in a way that is sensitive to the environment and the plant life within it.
 Sustainable farming practices promote environmentally friendly methods that protect the land and support the ecosystem – not to mention a lifestyle and a path to feeding the world.

 Farmers who commit to sustainable farming practices focus on doing what is best for the natural systems within the environment.
 They do this by building a healthy soil system, managing water efficiently, minimizing the amount of air and water pollution they produce, and being conscious of their carbon footprint.